ExtendedXmlSerializer/home/README.md

 Known Issues
 ============

-While ExtendedXmlSerializer is [very nice](https://tenor.com/view/nice-very-nice-gif-4295060), it does have some known issues that have been identified by the owners as such.
-These issues are considered too significant to address and have been consolidated under our label for your review here:
+While ExtendedXmlSerializer is [very nice](https://tenor.com/view/nice-very-nice-gif-4295060), it does have some known issues that have been identified by its owners.
+These issues are considered too significant to address and have been consolidated under a dedicated label for your review here:

 https://github.com/ExtendedXmlSerializer/home/labels/known%20issue

 Please review these issues before submitting a new issue and/or trialing ExtendedXmlSerializer.

+Additionally, please note that [ExtendedXmlSerializer is now essentially in maintenance mode as of March 2020](https://github.com/ExtendedXmlSerializer/home/issues/383).
+We will continue to monitor for any major bugs, so [feel free to post an issue](https://github.com/ExtendedXmlSerializer/home/issues/new) if you find one.
+However, major tasks and/or feature requests and the like will be deferred to the community.

 Featured Documentation
 ======================